carbon-language/carbon-lang/docs/design/generics/details.md

 `DynBox(C)` is like `DynPtr(C)`, except with ownership.

-FIXME: Requires: destructor and allocator.
+FIXME: Requires: `Deletable` and allocator.
 Provides: sized, unformed, and movable, deref to an unspecified type that implements constraints.

 FIXME: Optionally can have a `Copyable` constraint, in which case the resulting